 When a ligand binds to a nuclear receptor, the receptor undergoes a conformational change that prevents the ligand from dissociating from the receptor.
 The newly formed receptor-ligand complex can then bind to specific DNA sequences known as hormone response elements (HREs).
 There are four different types of HRE receptors, all of which originate from pairs of sequences with the consensus RGGTCA, with the R molecule representing purine.

 Type I HRE receptors, for example, include androgen, estrogen, and progesterone receptors, all of which are anchored in the cytoplasm by chaperone proteins like HSP90.
 Once a ligand binds to any of these Type I receptors, the receptor is removed from the chaperone protein to allow for the ligand to enter into the nucleus to activate a wide range of target genes.

-Type II receptors, of which include the thyroid hormones and retinoic acid receptors, which are instead present within the nucleus, can bind to their specific DNA response element with or without the assistance from a ligand.
+Type II receptors, which include the thyroid hormones and retinoic acid receptors, that are instead present within the nucleus, can bind to their specific DNA response element with or without assistance from a ligand.

 Ligands for therapeutics

 The estrogen receptor (ER) is a ligand-inducible transcription factor that is comprised of a central DNA binding domain, a disordered N-terminal activation function 1 (AF1) domain, and a C-terminal ligand-binding domain (LBD).
 Upon the binding of estrogen to its ER, transcription is activated through the recruitment of various cofactors and chromatin-modifying enzymes to specified chromatin sites.